 Would a data breach make you consider switching healthcare providers?
 With consumers’ concerns about privacy at an all-time high, a slew of recent high profile breaches in the healthcare industry has shown that many healthcare delivery organizations’ (HDOs) current security practices and controls are inadequate.

 “Identifying risks and protecting electronic health information can be challenging.
 HDOs house personal health information and payment information, and all are lucrative targets for hackers, as well as malicious or curious insiders,” says Zafar Chaudry, research director at Gartner.
 “Most HDO employees, however, want to help people, not become technologists, and may view information security protections as obstacles to delivering healthcare.”

 Studies show that the leading cause of data breaches in the healthcare industry are lost or stolen devices containing personal health information.
 However, many healthcare organizations are still failing to dedicate resources to provide adequate security for devices and infrastructure.

-For this reason, Dr. Chaudry has developed four guidelines to help HDO CIOs prepare for the challenges, effectively assess risks, and develop appropriate security policies to protect electronic health information.
+For this reason, Chaudry develops four guidelines to help HDO CIOs prepare for the challenges, effectively assess risks, and develop appropriate security policies to protect electronic health information.
 These guidelines include:

 Undertake a Current-State Assessment of the Data the Healthcare Organization Owns, Manages and Uses